adonisjs/slim-starter-kit/README.md

 # AdonisJS Slim Starter Kit

-This repo contains a smallest possible AdonisJS application with the framework core and the Japa test runner.
-You can clone this repo, if you want to start from a clean state and configure new packages as you need them.
+This repo contains the smallest possible AdonisJS application with the framework core and the Japa test runner.
+You can clone this repo to start from a clean state and configure new packages as needed.

 ## What's included

-- TypeScript setup with commands to run developments server using `ts-node + swc` and create production build.
+- TypeScript setup with commands to run the development server using `ts-node + swc` and create a production build.
 - ESLint and Prettier setup extending the [AdonisJS tooling config](https://github.com/adonisjs/tooling-config) presets.
 - Ace command line framework
 - Everything else you get with the core of AdonisJS.

 ## Usage

-You can create a new app using the `slim` boilerplate by executing the following command.
-The command will perform the following steps
+By executing the following command, you can create a new app using the `slim` starter kit.
+The command will perform the following steps.

-- Clone the repo
+- Download the repo
-- Install depedencies
+- Install dependencies
 - Copy `.env.example` to `.env`
-- Set app key using `node ace generate:key` command.
+- Set the app key using the `node ace generate:key` command.

 ```sh
 npm init adonisjs -- -K="slim"